Fall 2026 Applications

 Courses with an asterisk: Overall GPA 80 or higher, 65+ ELA Regents (if taken) If not taken at least 80 or higher average in all H.S.
 ENG courses taken

-The Spring 2026 semester will offer three different course modalities: fully in-person, online asynchronous, and online synchronous.
+The Fall 2026 semester will offer three different course modalities: fully in-person, online asynchronous, and online synchronous.
 Please see the definitions and course information below.

 FULLY IN-PERSON COURSES: Courses meet on Hostos’ campus at the times and days listed